Esthetician School vs Cosmetology School: What’s the Difference and How Do I Choose?

 Focus and Curriculum

 Esthetician schools are all about skincare, so if you’re passionate about helping people achieve their best skin, this might be your path.
+The key difference between esthetician and cosmetology careers is depth vs. breadth: esthetician programs go deeper into skin health, while cosmetology programs cover more services at a surface level.
 With individuals worldwide putting greater priority on their skincare, the need for estheticians is predicted to grow by 9 percent by 2032, much faster than the average growth.
 Here’s what you can expect to learn at an esthetician school like Skin Science Institute:

 With an esthetician training program, there are many potential career routes!
+As the skincare industry continues to grow, estheticians are seeing increased demand in medical spas and advanced treatment settings.
 Here are a few potential paths:

 Licensing and Requirements